Replicable Bandits

 A multi-armed bandit (MAB) is a one-player game that is played over $T$ rounds where there is a set of different arms/actions $\calA$ of size $|\calA| = K$ (in the more general case of linear bandits, we can consider even an infinite number of arms).
 In each round $t = 1,2, \ldots, T$, the player pulls an arm $a_t \in \calA$ and receives a corresponding reward $r_{t}$.
 In the stochastic setting, the rewards of each arm are sampled in each round independently, from some fixed but unknown, distribution supported on $[0,1]$.
 Crucially, each arm has a potentially different reward distribution, but the distribution of each arm is fixed over time.
 A bandit algorithm $\mathbb A$ at every round $t$ takes as input the sequence of arm-reward pairs that it has seen so far, i.e., $(a_1,r_1),\ldots,(a_{t-1},r_{t-1})$, then uses (potentially) some internal randomness $\xi$ to pull an arm $a_t \in \calA$ and, finally, observes the associated reward $r_t \sim \calD_{a_{t}}$.

-We propose the following natural notion of a reproducible bandit algorithm, which is inspired by the definition of \cite{impagliazzo2022reproducibility}.
-Intuitively, a bandit algorithm is reproducible if two distinct executions of the algorithm, with internal randomness fixed between both runs, but with independent reward realizations, give the exact same sequence of played arms, with high probability.
+We propose the following natural notion of a replicable bandit algorithm, which is inspired by the definition of \cite{impagliazzo2022reproducibility}\footnote{Initially, this property was called ``reproducibility'', but it was later pointed that the correct term is ``replicability''.}.
+Intuitively, a bandit algorithm is replicable if two distinct executions of the algorithm, with internal randomness fixed between both runs, but with independent reward realizations, give the exact same sequence of played arms, with high probability.
 More formally, we have the following definition.

-\begin{definition} [Reproducible Bandit Algorithm] Let $\rho \in [0,1]$.
-We call a bandit algorithm $\mathbb A$ $\rho$-reproducible in the stochastic setting if for any distribution $\calD_{a_j}$ over $[0,1]$ of the rewards of the $j$-th arm $a_j \in \calA$, and for any two executions of $\mathbb A$, where the internal randomness $\xi$ is shared across the executions, it holds that
+\begin{definition} [Replicable Bandit Algorithm] Let $\rho \in [0,1]$.
+We call a bandit algorithm $\mathbb A$ $\rho$-replicable in the stochastic setting if for any distribution $\calD_{a_j}$ over $[0,1]$ of the rewards of the $j$-th arm $a_j \in \calA$, and for any two executions of $\mathbb A$, where the internal randomness $\xi$ is shared across the executions, it holds that

 Here, $a_t^{(i)} = \mathbb A(a_1^{(i)},r_1^{(i)},...,a_{t-1}^{(i)},r_{t-1}^{(i)}; \xi)$ is the $t$-th action taken by the algorithm $\mathbb A$ in execution $i \in \{1,2\}$. \end{definition}